"What is it you plan to do with your one wild and precious life?"

 The college-counseling program at The Peak School is unique in its intensity, comprehensiveness, and personal approach.

-In the 12th grade, you matriculate into college counselor Nick Smith's Base Camp—The Peak School version of homeroom—which allows for more one-on-one time with Nick during the final stretch of your college application process and more bonding time with your senior class before graduation.
+In the 12th grade, you matriculate into the college counselor's Base Camp—The Peak School version of homeroom—which allows for more one-on-one time with the college counselor during the final stretch of your college application process and more bonding time with your senior class before graduation.